 We live in a digital world where information and communication technology (ICT) is central to our modern lives.
-There is a high demand for graduates with strong computer science skills and employers such as Microsoft have found it difficult to recruit well-qualified staff.
+There is a high demand for graduates with strong computer science skills and employers often report finding difficulties in recruiting well-qualified staff.

 Students have continued to gain good grades at GCSE and A Level, and have the opportunity to start the GCSE course in Year 9.

 Computer Science, the study of computational thinking, covers a wide variety of topics including programming, logic, and problem-solving.
-Exciting changes to the curriculum from September 2016 will introduce computing from Year 7 onwards.
-This will give more focus on pupils’ knowledge and understanding of computation and digital technology.
-We also look at how computers work, computer arithmetic, logic and systems development.
+We also focus on our pupils’ knowledge and understanding of computation and digital technology.
+The curriculum also covers how computers work, computer arithmetic, logic and systems development.

 Pupils are taught to: